robmadden/unity/unity_outline.md

         - When the players dies it should be animated
         - After the animation ends, fade the game out, fade the game over state in and end the game
         - Add a restart button that will restart the game
+7. Build and export the game
+    - Assignment: Build and export the game

 #### Angry Birds, this series of checkpoints will introduce some new techniques we haven't seen as well as some scripting techniques